langurmonkey/website-source/content/blog/2026/playkid.md

 : Pokémon and Wario Land II use MBC3.

 Finally, I implemented battery-backed SRAM.
 It meant saving the contents of cartridge RAM to `.sav` files when the emulator exits and loading them on startup, if they exist.
+You can also trigger the save operation at any time with <kbd>w</kbd>.
 I get the RAM from the cartridge, and then persist it (if not empty):

 ```rust
     /// Save SRAM of current cartridge to `.sav` file.